A Complete Guide to Facebook’s Diem Coin (Formerly Libra)

 Libra is designed to work much like a stablecoin – a cryptocurrency with a relatively stable value against real world currencies also known as fiat currencies.

-Facebook also set up a subsidiary called Calibra Inc. which is currently developing the first Libra wallet also called Calibra.
+Facebook also set up a subsidiary called Novi Financial Inc. which is currently developing the first Diem wallet now called Novi.

-Calibra is set to work as an independent wallet for Libra but will also integrate with other services such as Facebook and Whatsapp allowing billions of users to send funds to each other with a single tap and with low fees.
+Novi is set to work as an independent wallet for Diem but will also integrate with other services such as Facebook and Whatsapp allowing billions of users to send funds to each other with a single tap and with low fees.

 Here’s a demo of how it will look:

-The Calibra wallet is still in development, but according to its site, you will be required to verify your identity with a government ID in order to sign up.
-The wallet will also allow you to purchase Libra in exchange for fiat currencies.
+The Novi wallet is still in development, but according to its site, you will be required to verify your identity with a government ID in order to sign up.
+The wallet will also allow you to purchase Diem in exchange for fiat currencies.

-While the Libra initiative was set in motion by Facebook, some of the major companies around the world are partners in it.
-Uber, Coinbase, Spotify and Vodafone to name a few.
+While the Diem initiative was set in motion by Facebook, some of the major companies around the world are partners in it.
+Uber, Coinbase, Spotify and Shopify to name a few.

-These companies will be part of the Libra association and will manage the development of the currency and its network.
+These companies will be part of the Diem Association and will manage the development of the currency and its network.

-Libra is set to start out as a centralized currency, but that within 5 years will become completely decentralized just like Bitcoin.
+Diem is set to start out as a centralized currency, but claims that within 5 years will become completely decentralized just like Bitcoin.

-In its initial stages, the Libra project will be managed and controlled by the Libra association; A nonprofit organization comprised of global companies, social organizations, and academic institutions.
+In its initial stages, the Libra project will be managed and controlled by the Diem Association; A nonprofit organization of global companies, social organizations, and academic institutions.

-To become a founding member you need to stake $10m.
-Each founding member will also be required to run a validator node – a computer that validates and approves transactions following the Libra rules.
+To become a founding member you will need to stake $10 million.
+Each founding member will also be required to run a validator node – a computer that validates and approves transactions following the Diem rules.
 This is a bit similar to what a miner does in the Bitcoin network.

-But money and computing power aren’t enough to join the Libra association as a founding member.
+But money and computing power aren’t enough to join the Diem association as a founding member.
 You’ll also have to pass a certain scalability bar.

 For example, commercial companies need to have more than $1 billion in market value, reach over 20 million people a year and be recognized as a top 100 industry leader.